PretoriusMikael/react-3d-model/README.md

-This is a simple app that showcases an Earth model in a React Vite app.
+This is a simple app that showcases a model of the Earth in a React Vite app.

 Setup commands:
  - npm i